 Welcome to the Elephant and Castle Urban Forest.
 Yes it’s true, there really is one (all be it a bit smaller than when this campaign began in 2011).

-Click on the map to zoom in or download an A4 pdf of our illustrated map of the heart of the forest here.
-Map illustrated by Rebecca Davies.
 We define the forest as reaching far beyond the old Heygate estate and throughout the Elephant and Castle.
 You can see others maps of the forest, including the far reaches of the frontier on our Maps page.
 Learn more about the issues around the Heygate Estate and the pressures of redevelopment in this 15 minute documentary by the Bartlett Development Planning Group.